Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Discussion

 Despite previous experimental and computational efforts in understanding the basis for the modulation of norepinephrine (NE) in the preB{\"o}tzinger complex (\pbc{}), there has been limited progress toward understanding the mechanisms by which NE differentially impacts distinct \pbc{} neuronal types.
 Our paper addresses this gap by proposing a novel mechanism wherein NE enhances neuronal excitability through the concurrent upregulation of calcium-activated non-specific cation conductance ($g_{\rm CAN}$) and intracellular inositol trisphosphate (${\rm IP_3}$) levels.
 This dual-modulation mechanism engages second messenger-mediated calcium dynamics and successfully captures NE-induced conditional bursting in neurons that in synaptic isolation are tonically spiking, a phenomenon not seen in earlier modeling studies that considered only NE-enhanced $g_{\rm CAN}$ \cite{TB, PR}.
 Our \emph{in silico} model also identifies parameter regimes in which neurons remain quiescent despite elevated levels of $g_{\rm CAN}$ and $[{\rm IP_3}]$.
 In addition, it reveals distinct NE-induced changes in burst frequency and duration between NaP- and CAN-dependent bursters, providing a mechanistic explanation for the experimentally observed heterogeneity in NE responsiveness.
 Collectively, these findings reconcile discrepancies between previous computational and experimental studies by reproducing key experimental observations and offer novel insights into the diverse modulatory roles of NE within the \pbc{} network.

 To gain deeper insight into the proposed dual-modulation mechanism of NE, we performed GSPT analysis to analyze how this mechanism affects distinct neuronal types.
 This analysis predicts that conditional bursting in tonic spiking neurons requires a concurrent elevation of both [${\rm IP_3}$] and $g_{\rm CAN}$.
 As illustrated in \cref{TS}, increasing $g_{\rm CAN}$ alone is insufficient to induce bursting; in fact, a sufficient increase in $g_{\rm CAN}$ can even switch a bursting neuron to tonic spiking, opposite to the transition induced by NE.
 While increasing [${\rm IP_3}$] can induce bursting in some tonic spiking neurons, the resulting bursting is not solely dependent on $I_{\rm CAN}$, as eliminating either $I_{\rm NaP}$ or $I_{\rm CAN}$ abolishes the bursting dynamics.
 Our analysis predicts that only when both $g_{\rm CAN}$ and $\rm [IP_3]$ are sufficiently elevated does the induced bursting become strictly CAN-dependent, mimicking the NE-induced bursting properties.
-Moreover, we demonstrate that such NE-induced bursting exhibits a distinct mechanism from that of the regular CAN-dependent burster analyzed in \cref{CB} (compare ~\cref{fig:CB_burst_mechanism,fig:ICB_analysis}).